 “What’s that mean?”
 Adriana asked.

 “Chibi.
 It’s Japanese slang meaning ‘small’ or ‘short.’
 In anime and manga, it connotes kawaii.
 Cuteness culture.
-It’s the only possible name something this obnoxiously adorable could have.”
+It’s the only possible name for something this insipidly adorable.”

 “I like it,” Claire said.
 “Chibi it is, then!”